dotnet/android-samples/README.md

 A good example of this stuff is here in the [Android Pie sample](https://github.com/xamarin/monodroid-samples/tree/master/android-p/AndroidPMiniDemo)

 For a cross-platform sample, please see: https://github.com/xamarin/mobile-samples/tree/master/Tasky

-## GitHub Integration

-We integrate tightly with Git to make sure we always provide working samples to our customers.
-This is achieved through a pre-commit hook that runs before your commit goes through, as well as a post-receive hook on GitHub's end that notifies our samples gallery server when changes go through.

-To you, as a sample committer, this means that before you push to the repos, you should run the "install-hook.bat" or "install-hook.sh" (depending on whether you're on Windows or macOS/Linux, respectively).
-These will install the Git pre-commit hook.
-Now, whenever you try to make a Git commit, all samples in the repo will be validated.
-If any sample fails to validate, the commit is aborted; otherwise, your commit goes through and you can go ahead and push.

-This strict approach is put in place to ensure that the samples we present to our customers are always in a good state, and to ensure that all samples integrate correctly with the sample gallery (README.md, Metadata.xml, etc).
-Note that the master branch of each sample repo is what we present to our customers for our stable releases, so they must *always* Just Work.

-Should you wish to invoke validation of samples manually, simply run "validate.windows" or "validate.posix" (again, Windows vs macOS/Linux, respectively).
-These must be run from a Bash shell (i.e. a terminal on macOS/Linux or the Git Bash terminal on Windows).

-If you have any questions, don't hesitate to ask!